PaulApivat/thai_dishes/README.md

 This project is an opportunity to build a dataset of Thai dishes by scrapping tables off Wikipedia.
 The project is an opportunity to further Python and R skills.
 Using Python for web scrapping and R for exploratory analysis.
 Web scrapping is done in Beautiful Soup (`Python`) and pre-processed further with `dplyr` and visualized with `ggplot2`.

-This project will also be used to make an **open source** contribution (i.e., Circular Dendrogram with Rotating Text).
+This project also makes an **open source** contribution (i.e., Circular Dendrogram with Rotating Text), [see pull request here](https://github.com/holtzy/R-graph-gallery/pull/34).

 In the second phase, I hope to learn Text Analysis to see what kind of insights I could gain from analyzing the Thai Name and Description of each dish.